Tinkerforge/doc/en/source/Hardware/Bricklets/LED_Strip_V2.rst

    :align: center
    :target: ../../_images/Bricklets/bricklet_led_strip_connection_800.jpg

-As described in the :ref:`WS28xy section <led_strip_v2_bricklet_ws28xy>` above, the Bricklet supports LED strips and pixels with WS2801, WS2811 or WS2812 driver.
+As described in the :ref:`Supported LEDs section <led_strip_v2_bricklet_ws28xy>` above, the Bricklet supports LED strips and pixels with WS2801, WS2811, WS2812, SK6812 (NeoPixel RGB), SK6812RGBW (NeoPixel RGBW), LPD8806 and APA102 (DotStar) driver.
-The terminal labeled with "Output" has to be connected with the input of the first WS28xy driver.
+The terminal labeled with "Output" has to be connected with the input of the first LED driver.

 The output terminal consists of four signals:

-* "DAT" is the data signal line to the WS28xy chip.
-It has to be connected to the data input of the first WS28xy chip.
+* "DAT" is the data signal line to the LED driver chip.
+It has to be connected to the data input of the first driver chip.
 Unfortunately there is no general label on LED pixels or on LED strips for this input.
 Sometimes the signal is marked with SD (Serial Data) or DI (Data Input).
 It is also possible that the input of the pixel or strip is not marked, but the output is marked (DO, Data Output).
 If the output is marked, the non marked other side has to be the input.

-* "CLK" is the clock signal line to the WS2801 chip.
-It has to be connected with the clock input of the first WS2801 chip.
+* "CLK" is the clock signal line to the driver chip.
+It has to be connected with the clock input of the first LED driver chip.
 This input is typically labeled with CLK, CK or CI (Clock Input).
 If only the output is labeled it can be labeled with CO (Clock Output).

-  The WS2811 and WS2812 chips don't have a clock signal, leave the "CLK" terminal unconnected form them.
+  The WS2811, WS2812 and SK6812 chips don't have a clock signal, leave the "CLK" terminal unconnected form them.

 * "-" is the ground signal line.
 Ground is necessary to give a reference for the